Workshop on End-to-End Analysis and Optimization of Task Chains

 By addressing challenges such as end-to-end latency, determinism, and efficient system design, the workshop aims to provide a comprehensive view of current advances and open questions in this area.
 With contributions spanning from formal models to practical analysis tools, the sessions are designed to foster in-depth discussion and encourage cross-domain perspectives on how to tackle the complexity of modern real-time systems.

 The participation to the workshop is free of charge and based on invitations only.
-If interested, feel free to contact the organizers.

 November 2nd (Sunday)